High-Round QAOA for MAX $k$-SAT on Trapped Ion NISQ Devices: Results

 Let us return to our initial hypothesis of QAOA NISQ performance from Fig.~ \ref{fig:conceptual_diagram}.
-In both Figure \ref{fig:vary_rounds} and Figure \ref{fig:vary_size}, we have added cyan shaded regions that show the range between the 40th and 60th percentiles when randomly sampling the $3$-SAT instances to define $p_{\mathrm{noise}}$.
+In both Figure \ref{fig:vary_rounds} and Figure \ref{fig:vary_size}, we have added light grey shaded regions that show the range between the 40th and 60th percentiles when randomly sampling the $3$-SAT instances to define $p_{\mathrm{noise}}$.
 Our conjectured peak point $p_{\mathrm{max}}$ is somewhat hard to identify due to shot noise, nevertheless it would be $p_{\mathrm{max}} = 5, 4, 2$ for $n=6,8,10$, respectively, which overall is not as much of a dependence on instance size $n$.
 The round counts $p_{\mathrm{noise}}$ at which QAOA results become random are at $p_{\mathrm{noise}} = 6, 7, 6$ for $n=6,8,10$, respectively, as read off from Figure \ref{fig:vary_rounds} with little or no dependence on $n$ due the somewhat constant circuit depth.
 Therefore, a comparison against the random distribution becomes more meaningful when the problem size is significantly larger, e.g. the $n=15$ and greater distributions in Figure \ref{fig:vary_size}.
-As we would expect, NISQ devices return mostly noise at $p=10$, however, when there is signal e.g., at $p=2$, this signal is almost independent of instance size.
+As we would expect, the NISQ computers return mostly noise at $p=10$, however, when there is signal e.g., at $p=2$, this signal is almost independent of problem size, at least for Quantinuum H1-1.

+The data generated in these experiments and the $3$-SAT problem instances are available as a public dataset \cite{elijah_pelofske_2023_8201693}.